mihaifm/MegaToggler/README.md

 # MegaToggler

-A Neovim plugin where you can toggle things on and off.
+**MegaToggler** is a Neovim plugin where you can toggle or modify editor options in a visual interface, via user-defined setup.

+## Features

-- Floating dashboard with tabs and pretty checkboxes
+- Floating dashboard with tabs and checkboxes
-- Toggle editor features via configurable callbacks
+- Toggle editor features with your own code
-- Edit text/numeric values with a visual UI
 - State persistence across sessions
+- No items included by default - it's easy to add your own

 ## Install